 Parathyroid hormone is naturally an 84-amino-acid polypeptide.
 In 2002 the FDA approved recombinant PTH 1-34, chemical name teriparatide made by Lilly with the brand name Forteo.
-Teriparatide is currently the only approved ANABOLIC medication that reduces the incidence of osteoporotic fractures.
-Anabolic drugs work by increasing formation of new bone, whereas other drugs block the resorption of bone.
+In 2017 a related drug called abaloparatide was also approved, brand name Tymlos.
+Teriparatide and abaloparatide are ANABOLIC medications that reduce the incidence of osteoporotic fractures.
+Anabolic drugs work by increasing formation of new bone, whereas other drugs merely block the resorption of bone.

 |* Patients with severe osteoporosis and vertebral compression fractures|